LIME’S

 So, now 5 years into our journey, what does Lime need to do to get there?

-Share of 2023 emissions by category and emissions reduction needed by 2030
+Share of 2024 emissions by category and total emissions reductions needed by 2030

 areas of focus